sxidsvit/mern/README.md

 ## Usage

-Add your mongoDB URI and JWT credentials to the config.env file
+Add your mongoDB URI and JWT credentials to the config/default.json file

 ```
 # Install dependencies